hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251001661v1-symskill-symbol-and-skill-co-invention-for-data-efficient-and-real-t.md

 ---
 layout: default
-title: Symskill: Symbol and Skill Co-Invention for Data-Efficient and Real-Time Long-Horizon Manipulation
+title: "Symskill: Symbol and Skill Co-Invention for Data-Efficient and Real-Time Long-Horizon Manipulation"
 ---

 # Symskill: Symbol and Skill Co-Invention for Data-Efficient and Real-Time Long-Horizon Manipulation